ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 * Acquisition and storage of appraisal policies
 * Verification of Attester Identity (attestation provenance) with respect to evidence

-### Supply Chain Entity (SCE) Duties
+### Claimant Duties

-* Implement and harden devices or services (i.e. the Attester)
-* Evaluate Attester trustworthiness during manufacturing
+* Hardens the device or service that implements the Attester role
-* Provision of device identities and/or key material
+* Provisions device identities and/or key material accessible to the Attester role
+* Evaluates trustworthiness during manufacturing, supply chain and onboarding
+* Produces trustworthiness assertions applicable to the Attestor role
-* Embedding of assertions in the Attester during manufacturing
+* Embeds trustworthiness assertions about the Attester role in the device or service during manufacturing, supply chain or onboarding

 ### Relying Party Duties